 “We are convinced, after reviewing the case law and weighing the equitable considerations, that the better view would be to adopt the following rule: in a drug product-liability action where the manifestation of an injury, the cause of that injury, and the person’s knowledge of the wrongdoing by the manufacturer occur at different points in time, the running of the statute of limitations would begin when the person discovers, or with reasonable diligence should have discovered, the wrongful conduct of the manufacturer.”
 Anthony v.
 Abbott Laboratories, 490 A.2d 43 (R.I.
 1985)

 Hernia mesh lawsuit deadline

-What was the reasoning and public policy of the RI Supreme Court’s extended statute of limitations decision in Anthony V Abbott?
+Reasoning and public policy of RI Supreme Court’s extended statute of limitations decision?